FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

     - change change settings on the Use CDN settings table to use SVG technology.
 Expect to see a preference warning from `plugin-beta`.
         - switch to the Troublehsoot tab and expect to see the `plugin-beta` warning indicated on the table.
     - view the site: expect to see all of those integration plugins doing their thing with no missing icons
+    - deactivate all of those integration testing plugins and activate `plugin-epsilon`
+        - expect an error notice after the preference check when changing preferences in the Use CDN view.
+        - expect to see an error object in the JSON response of the REST request to the `config` endpoint when saving changes.
-    - deactivate all of those integration testing plugins and activate `plugin-epsilon`: expect a fatal error admin notice in the admin UI, but it should not crash WordPress or throw an exception with stack trace in the browser.
+        - it should not crash WordPress or throw an exception with stack trace in the browser
-- deactivate `plugin-gamma` and try several of those things again (without its garbage data in the API responses)
 - with Use a Kit
     - Add a real API Token from a real fontawesome.com account
     - Select a kit that uses svg tech